pc-consulting/ports/README.md

         - Otherwise untested
         - Distfiles go to DIST_SUBDIR=Tryton
         - Still need to identify whether to centralize Makefile items, and which ones, if so.
+            - Current line of thought:
+                - As-is, the set of ports likely is unmaintainable in the long term
+                    - Continue for the time being since I know no better and want to get up and running and test asap
+                - Yet, I'd love to maintain separate ports because I strongly favour the idea that one can tell 'any' installed package from a look into the pkg db
+                - So, instead, create some kind of bsd.Tryoton.mk
+                    - Derive a TRYTOND_SUITE_PACKAGES= with a list of packages in tryton.cfg writing with a script for the port maintainer
+                    - For each package, define a set of variables like we have in ports like TRTOND_ACCOUNT_EU* for *_VERSION, *_DEPENDS, and maybe some others
+                    - Have a single trytond port origin where all packages can created from, named as we currently have them in individual ports
+                    - Eventually, have a set of TRYTOND_CONTRIB_PACKAGES=, maybe in a likewise but separate trytond-contrib port, for all community contrib modules which we evenually will have
+                    - Use the tryton-server port as a frontend to drive the two, and the bits that one needs to put Tryton on its feet (like database etc.)
     - finance/tryton-server
         - Meta port to facilitate your individual module configuration from the lot below and further possible dependencies.
         - First shot at formal options structure, to be tested (will need to set up a local poudirere for that first)